-Graduate programs are based on a cohort system, and attending part time is not a readily available option.
-For this reason, a student is responsible for all complications (concerning the availability of required courses or the ability
+Most graduate programs are based on a cohort system, and attending part time usually is not a readily available option.
+(Consult the applicable portion of this catalog for specific program enrollment options.)
+For this reason, a student is responsible for all complications (concerning the availability of required courses or the ability to meet graduation requirements, for example) that may occur should, for emergency reasons, he or she need to attend less than full time.